-You own a house, you drive a car – and you probably have insurances for both of them.
+You own a house, you drive a car – and you probably have insurance for both of them.
 Just as you can scratch your mudguard while parking or get bumped into at a traffic light, an aircraft can also get into smaller or bigger accidents.
 However since planes are way bigger than cars, the damage can easily be vast.
 It’s good to try and avoid such situations, but it’s better to have the right aircraft insurance.
 Here’s an overview.

 Understanding aircraft insurance: One for all or all for one?

 Unlike a vehicle insurance, it’s hard to cover all aspects of aviation with a single insurance.
 Many insurance companies even provide different insurances for different situations, for example depending on whether the plane is flying or on the ground.
 There are providers that offer packages which include many different insurances, though.
-Let’s get a closer look.
+Let’s take a closer look.